 When you hire a musician to produce your music, you often need to be able to use your music in a variety of outlets.
 Some of these outlets may not be allowed by copyright laws.
 Or you may want to include other artists in your project with their creative input or samples.
-Licensing your music is crucial.
+Licensing your stream live music is crucial.
 This is why:

 They are a Lucrative Avenue of Revenue for Musicians

 Licensing music involves negotiating with content producers, publishers, and songwriters to use the piece.
 The musicians will receive an upfront payment and royalties once the film or television show is distributed.